Iran strikes back at US with missile attack at bases in Iraq

 Salami praised Soleimani’s work, describing him as essential to backing Palestinian groups, Yemen’s Houthi rebels and Shiite militias in Iraq and Syria.
 As a martyr, Soleimani represented an even greater threat to Iran’s enemies, Salami said.

-Soleimani will ultimately be laid to rest between the graves of Enayatollah Talebizadeh and Mohammad Hossein Yousef Elahi, two former Guard comrades killed in Iran’s 1980s war with Iraq.
+Soleimani was laid to rest between the graves of Enayatollah Talebizadeh and Mohammad Hossein Yousef Elahi, two former Guard comrades killed in Iran’s 1980s war with Iraq.
 They died in Operation Dawn 8, in which Soleimani also took part.
 It was a 1986 amphibious assault that cut Iraq off from the Persian Gulf and led to the end of the war that killed 1 million.

 The funeral processions in major cities over three days have been an unprecedented honor for Soleimani, seen by Iranians as a national hero for his work leading the Guard’s expeditionary Quds Force.

 The U.S. blames him for killing U.S. troops in Iraq and accused him of plotting new attacks just before he was killed.
-Soleimani also led forces supporting Syrian President Bashar Assad in that country’s civil war, and he also served as the point man for Iranian proxies in countries like Iraq, Lebanon and Yemen.
+Soleimani also led forces supporting Syrian President Bashar Assad in that country’s civil war.
 Russian President Vladimir Putin met with Assad in Syria on Tuesday amid the tensions between Washington and Tehran.

 Soleimani’s slaying already has led Tehran to abandon the remaining limits of its 2015 nuclear deal with world powers as his successor and others vow to take revenge.